alex-hh/bio-datasets/README.md

 This (unofficial!) extension to Datasets is designed to make the following things as easy as possible:

 1. efficient storage of biological data for ML
-2. low-overhead loading of and standardisation of data into ml-ready python objects
+2. low-overhead loading and standardisation of data into ML-ready python objects
 3. sharing of datasets large and small

 We aim to do these three things and *no more*, leaving you to get on with the science!